wilsonism/geo702/syllabus.md

 Massey, Doreen.
 2005. *For Space*.
 London: SAGE.

 McKittrick, Katherine.
-2006. *Demonic Grounds: Black women and the cartographies of struggle*.
+2006. *Demonic Grounds: Black Women and the Cartographies of Struggle*.
 Minneapolis: University of Minnesota Press.

 Rose, Gillian.
 1993. *Feminism and Geography: The limits of geographical knowledge*.
 Minneapolis: University of Minnesota Press.

 Schulten, Susan.
 2001. *The Geographical Imagination in America, 1880-1950*.
 Chicago: University of Chicago Press.

 Smith, Neil.
-1984. *Uneven Development: Nature, capital, and the production of space*.
+1984. *Uneven Development: Nature, Capital, and the Production of Space*.
 New York, NY: Blackwell.

 Woods, Clyde Adrian.
 1998. *Development Arrested: The Blues and Plantation Power in the Mississippi Delta*.
 New York: Verso.